 While every homestay is different, there are some features they have in common.

 Here are a few key factors you should and should not expect across the board.

 What does life with a host family look like?

-Now I’m not saying every African homestay will be full of cute grandchildren and fluffy ducklings – I was fortunate in that respect.
+Now I’m not saying every Zambian homestay will be full of cute grandchildren and fluffy ducklings – I was fortunate in that respect.